University Officers' Training Corps: Northumbrian

 Durham University formed the "K" Company of the 3rd Battalion, Northumberland Fusiliers in 1908.
 With the formation of the Officers' Training Corps later in that year, this was transferred to the OTC.
 The UOTC sent a detachment to London to act as part of the Guard of honour at the coronation of King George V in June 1911.
 Some 2,464 members of Durham University (including Armstrong College and the College of Medicine in Newcastle, both now part of Newcastle University) served in the First World War, with 325 being killed, along with 525 members of Bede College (then an associated college rather than part of the university), of whom 91 were killed.
 In a serious accident in April 1955, four officer cadets from the UOTC were killed when they were hit by a de Havilland Chipmunk at Otterburn.

 Following the creation of Newcastle University (formerly King's College, Durham University) in 1963, the unit became the "Northumbrian Universities Officers Training Corps": it was initially based at the Yeomanry Drill Hall in Northumberland Road in Newcastle, but moved to St George's Army Reserve Centre in Sandyford Road, Jesmond in 1975 and then moved again to St. Cuthbert's Keep at Holland Drive in Fenham in the 1990s.

 North West Officers' Training Regiment

-Liverpool
+Liverpool and Lancaster

 The Liverpool University contingent of the Officers' Training Corps was formed in 1919 to provide military training for the students of the University of Liverpool.
 It occupied its own drill hall from 1928 and was re-organised on a faculty basis at the start of the Second World War but was re-unified again in 1955.
 At the turn of the century it was based at 128 Mount Pleasant in Liverpool but is now based at Crawford Hall in Allerton.
 Since September 2011 it has formed part of the North West Officers' Training Regiment.